umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 :::warning

 You must first uninstall the VSCode Extension "Jest" by Orta if you have this installed on your IDE.
 Use the extension [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) instead.
+Failure to do so will result in your tests failing often.
+See [Rate Limiting](#rate-limiting) section for details.
 :::

 ## Overview